zeruhur/loner/en/wip/steel_and_sorcery.md

 ### Range Scale

 The range of a spell determines how far its effects can reach.
-Spells in *Steel & Sorcery* use a narrative-driven range scale to keep descriptions thematic and flexible:
+Spells in *Loner: Steel & Sorcery* use a narrative-driven range scale to keep descriptions thematic and flexible:

 - **Touch**: Requires physical contact with the target or object.
 Ideal for close, personal effects or enchantments.
 - **Close**: A few steps away, within a small room or immediate vicinity (approximately 10-20 feet).